Carl Quintanilla: Career

 From 1994 to 1999, Quintanilla served as a staff reporter for The Wall Street Journal where he wrote full-time for the newspaper's Chicago bureau, covering airlines, manufacturing and economic issues.
 He also wrote a weekly column on workplace issues and on-the-job trends for the newspaper's front page.

 From 1999 to 2002, he served as correspondent for several CNBC programs including Business Center as well as a special correspondent for Fox X-press on Fox News.
 Prior to joining NBC, Quintanilla served as co-anchor for CNBC's early-morning program, Wake Up Call.

 Beginning December 19, 2005, Quintanilla co-anchored Squawk Box.

 In 2007, he traveled to China to cover McDonald's efforts in the country for CNBC's documentary Big Mac: Inside the McDonald's Empire.

 He, along with others at CNBC were berated by Jon Stewart in the aftermath of the 2008 financial crisis for failing to predict the downturn and ask tough questions of Wall Street executives.
 On his show, Quintanilla had once asked Allen Stanford, later known as the orchestrator of a "massive Ponzi scheme", how it felt to be a billionaire.

-From 2010 until September 2015, Quintanilla substitute-anchored weekday and weekend editions of NBC Nightly News, covering when hosts Brian Williams and Lester Holt were on assignment or away.
+From 2003 until 2015 he was primary substitute-anchor on Weekend Today when Lester Holt was on assignment or had a weekend off and from 2010 until September 2015, Quintanilla substitute-anchored weekday and weekend editions of NBC Nightly News, covering when hosts Brian Williams and Lester Holt were on assignment or away.
 He also substitute co-hosted Today.

 In July 2011, Quintanilla left Squawk Box to join Squawk on the Street.

 In June 2014, Quintanilla joined HBO Real Sports as a correspondent.
 He presented a story on Stephon Marbury in January 2015.

 On October 28, 2015, Quintanilla was one of CNBC's moderators of the third of the 2016 Republican Party presidential debates and forums at the University of Colorado Boulder.
 He and his CNBC co-moderators were heavily criticized for being ill-prepared and rude to the candidates.